bryanjonas/okd4_files/Installation2.md

 ```

 ### Webserver
-The next thing that the services will provide is a webserver to host the image and "ignition" files for the CoreOS nodes.
+The next thing that the services VM will provide is a webserver to host the image and "ignition" files for the CoreOS nodes.

 ```{bash}
 sudo dnf install -y httpd